spacetelescope/jdaviz/docs/installation.rst

 Running Jdaviz
 ==============

-Once installed, ``jdaviz`` can be run either as a desktop application or in a Jupyter notebook.
+Once installed, ``jdaviz`` can be run either as a standalone web application or in a Jupyter notebook.

 As a Desktop Application
 ------------------------